edxml/sdk/doc/edxml-modelling/intro.rst

 Introduction to EDXML Data Modelling
 ====================================

 EDXML is about transforming data into stories.
 Stories that both humans and machines can understand and reason about.
 This enables machines to read data much in the same way as a human being reads a novel, to learn while reading.
 Learning what the story is about and learning more and more as one paragraph is followed by another.
+Check `<https://edxml.org>`_ to learn more about this.

 Modelling data in EDXML is the process of realizing what story the data tells and casting that into a model.
 EDXML has no predefined model.
 It provides the means to define whatever model fits your data best.
 This introduction will show what the process of data modelling looks like.